tlace17/K1_Dragon_Adapter/README.md

 ![image](https://github.com/user-attachments/assets/c1984e64-4905-481f-aec0-728cc18a6f98)

 4.)
-Now while holding the assembly together carefully twist the top of the heatbreak with pliers or fingers to seat the threaded portion of the heartbreak as far into the hotend as possible until you cannot spin anymore this will ensure good seating of the ceramic standoffs.
+Now, while holding the assembly together, carefully twist the top of the heatbreak with pliers or fingers to seat the threaded portion of the heartbreak as far into the hotend as possible (until you cannot spin anymore), this will ensure good seating of the ceramic standoffs.

-5.)
-Now tighten the grub screw on the back of the heatsink and this should now have your hotend fully assembled.
+5.) $${\color{red}This \space Step \space is \space Critical.}$$ Tighten the grub screw on the back of the heatsink and this should now have your hotend fully assembled.

 6.)
 Now fully thread and tighten your V6 Volcano or Volcano adapter+MZE+V6 into the hotend until it is fully seated, you will fully tighten this when hot.